nodejs/node/doc/api/repl.markdown

       callback(null, result);
     }

-Multiple REPLs may be started against the same running instance of node.
+Multiple REPLs may be started against the same running instance of io.js.
 Each will share the same global object but will have unique I/O.

 Here is an example that starts a REPL on stdin, a Unix socket, and a TCP socket: